Everything to Know About Withdrawals From Apex Trader Funding

 4) Wait for your money to be deducted from the eligible account(s).
 Do NOT make additional withdrawal requests or reach out to the help desk about the submitted request.

 Once a Payout Request is submitted, it cannot be changed, edited, or cancelled.
 This will not change if you submit a ticket to the help desk because you changed your mind.
-As I mentioned earlier, this process seems mostly or fully automated, so no one can interfere with it once it is in the system.
+As I mentioned earlier, this process is fully automated, so no one will interfere with it once it is in the system.

-In addition, you should wait for the money to be deducted from your trading account before you continue trading.
-Until it is, if your balance dipped too far, it will be automatically denied.
+I also recommend waiting for the money to be deducted from your trading account before you continue trading.
+Until it is, if your balance dips too far, it will be denied.
+Having multiple accounts is a big advantage here, as you can make payout requests and pause trading on one account, while continuing on the other.

 If you didn’t meet the requirements, don’t worry.
 No one needs to be informed of the denial (except maybe your wife/husband), and you will be free to make a request during the next payout cycle if you meet the requirements then.